intel/opencl-intercept-layer/docs/capture_single_kernels.md

 * OpenCL Buffers
   * These may be aliased, then only one buffer is used.
     * Only true if the buffers use the same memory address, so not when using sub-buffers and having offsets.
-  * `__local` kernel arguments, i.e. those set by `clSetKernelArg(kernel, arg_index, local_size, nullptr)`.
+  * `__local` kernel arguments, i.e. those set by `clSetKernelArg(kernel, arg_index, local_size, NULL)`.
   * Device only buffers, i.e. those with `CL_MEM_HOST_NO_ACCESS`.
 When kernel capture is enabled, any device-only access flags are removed.
 * OpenCL Images
+  * 2D, and 3D images are supported.
 * OpenCL Samplers
-* Build/replay from source
+* OpenCL Kernels from source or IL
-* Build/replay from a device binary
+* OpenCL Kernels from device binary

 ## Limitations (incomplete)

+* Does not work with OpenCL SVM or USM.
-* Does not work with OpenCL pipes
+* Does not work with OpenCL pipes.
-* Untested for out-of-order queues
+* Untested for out-of-order queues.
-* Sub-buffers are not dealt with explicitly, this may affect the results for both debugging and performance
+* Sub-buffers are not dealt with explicitly, this may affect the results for both debugging and performance.
-* The capture and validate script doesn't work with GUI apps
+* The capture and validate script may not work with some GUI apps.

 ## Advice

-* Use the following environment variables for `pyopencl`: `PYOPENCL_NO_CACHE=1` and `PYOPENCL_COMPILER_OUTPUT=1`
+* Use the following environment variables for `pyopencl`: `PYOPENCL_NO_CACHE=1` and `PYOPENCL_COMPILER_OUTPUT=1`.
-* Minimize usage of other controls, to prevent unexpected behavior.
+* Minimize usage of other controls, to prevent unexpected behavior, however:
   * Consider enabling `InitializeBuffers` for more predictable results between runs.
-  * Only set one of `DumpReplayKernelName` and `DumpReplayKernelEnqueue`.
+* When executing the capture and validate script consider removing any other kernel captures, or verifying that the validate script is using the correct capture.
 * Always make sure to check if your results make sense.
 * For some apps using `cliloader` doesn't work properly.
 If this happens for your application, please try other [install](install.md) options.